tuimedia/TuiPageBundle/README.md

 ### Transforming content for search

 During indexing, pages are transformed into an intermediate format that's better suited for search indexing.
 A `Tui\PageBundle\Search\TranslatedPage` instance is created for each language version of a page.
 You can define a transformer to hook into this process to modify the translated content before it's indexed, for instance to inject video transcripts, or to remove HTML formatting.
+The original page object is also included so that you can, for instance, add extra properties from your page object (like tags).

-Transformers must implement `Tui\PageBundle\Search\TransformerInterface` (TL;DR: a `transform()` method that accepts and returns an array), and be tagged with the `tui_page.transformer` tag, which you can do automatically in your `services.yml`:
+Transformers must implement `Tui\PageBundle\Search\TransformerInterface`, and be tagged with the `tui_page.transformer` tag, which you can do automatically in your `services.yml`:

 ```yaml
 services: